Bias reduction in g-computation for covariate adjustment in randomized clinical trials: G-computation with FC

 \section{G-computation with FC}

-As indicated in Section~\ref{sec:intro}, small sample sizes or rare events pose significant challenges to the application of g-computation, as 1) canonical GLM working models might fit the data poorly and 2) the MLEs may not even exist, leading to unreasonably large (in absolute values) estimates \citep{albert1984existence}.
-It is well known that FC could improve the finite-sample performance of GLM model fit when MLEs do not exist and thus resolves the latter issue \citep{kosmidis2020jeffreys}.
-Several simulation studies also report that compared with MLE (when they exist), FC has superior finite sample performance under sparse data scenarios \citep{sur2019modern,kosmidis2020jeffreys,joshi2022solutions}.
+As indicated in Section~\ref{sec:intro}, small sample sizes or rare events (relative to the number of covariates) pose significant challenges to the application of g-computation, as 1) canonical GLM working models might fit the data poorly and 2) MLEs may not even exist, leading to unreasonably large estimates (in absolute values).
+It is well known that FC could improve the finite-sample performance of GLM model fit when MLEs do not exist, thus resolving the latter issue \citep{kosmidis2020jeffreys}.
+Several simulation studies also report that compared to MLE (when they exist), FC has superior finite sample performance when the sample size is small relative to the number of covariates \citep{sur2019modern,kosmidis2020jeffreys,joshi2022solutions}.
 Therefore, using FC to estimate nuisance parameters is a natural candidate solution to resolve both issues.
 In this section, we illustrate how FC can be seamlessly integrated into g-computation.

 Let $ h_{ii} ( \bbeta ) \coloneqq m' ( X_i^\top \bbeta ) \cdot X_i^\top \{ \SUM{j=1}{n} m' ( X_j^\top \bbeta ) \cdot X_j X_j^\top \}^{-1} X_i $ be the $i$th diagonal element of the hat matrix (i.e., the leverage score) from $U_i ( \bbeta )$.
 The Firth's modified score equation is